systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 and my website's configuration was not something I wanted to include in the
     application artifacts.

-When exploring web server options, I discoverd [Caddy], which
+Instead, I explored web server options and discoverd [Caddy], which
     [automatically provisions and renews TLS certificates] using [Let's Encrypt].
 The simple configuration made it an easy choice for setting up a reverse